 To us, the most striking features of the historic district were the many open, pet friendly green spaces and the streets lined with live oaks, Spanish moss dangling from the expansive branches.
 Then, of course, there is the fine architecture of the Antebellum- and Victorian-period homes.
 We watched while several wedding parties were being set up in the different squares, feeling like invited guests ourselves.

 The riverfront is small and was somewhat disappointing.
 While it was easy to imagine the bustling commercial and hospitality businesses that once supported the colonial port’s operations, the storefronts there now sell tacky souvenirs and tourist food.
-We didn’t do the riverboat ride since it was not pet friendly.
+And we didn’t do the riverboat ride since it was not pet friendly.

 Sandwiched between the historic district and the riverfront is the thoroughfare bordered by Broughton and Bay Streets.
 Savannah’s hotels, retail stores, and restaurants populate this area, including the pedestrian-only City Market on Congress Street.
-There, we ate at Vinnie Van GoGo’s, a local institution serving up the best pizza ever.
+There, we ate at Vinnie Van GoGo’s, a local institution serving up fantastic pizza.

 Where We Stayed